hzi-bifo/Haploflow/README.md

 The input reads are given with the `--read-file` option and the output directory with `--out`, which are the only required options.
 Haploflow will then run with default parameters.\
 The most important other parameters are `k`, the *k*-mer size of the deBruijn graph.
-This is 41 by default, inreasing this value might improve assembly but only for large read sizes or very deep sequencing runs.
+This is 41 by default, increasing this value might improve assembly for large read lengths or very deep sequencing runs.
-`error-rate` is the next parameter which determines a lower bound of coverage or detection limit of different strains and is a percentage value.
-By default this value is `0.02` because Illumina data is expected to have less than 2% errors.
+`error-rate` is the next parameter, which determines a lower bound of coverage or detection limit of different strains and is a percentage value.
+By default this value is set to `0.02`, because Illumina data is expected to have less than 2% errors.
-Setting this value too low can cause Haploflow to run far slower, setting it too high will prevent Haploflow from finding lower abundant strains.\
+Setting this value too low can cause Haploflow to run far slower; setting it too high will prevent Haploflow from finding lower abundant strains.\
-The `strict` parameter is complementary in the sense that it determines a overall lower bound for read coverage.
-Setting it to `-1` imposes no constraints, `0` will use the inflection point of the coverage histogram and every value `≥1` will use a sliding window over the coverage histogram to determine the lower bound.\
+The `strict` parameter is complementary in the sense that it determines an overall lower bound for read coverage.
+Setting it to `-1` imposes no constraints, `0` will use the inflection point of the coverage histogram and every value `≥1` will result in use of a sliding window over the coverage histogram to determine the lower bound.\
-Finally, the last error correction parameter is `thresh`: It is mutually exclusive with the `strict` parameter and will overwrite its value if set.
+Finally, the last error correction parameter is `thresh`: it is mutually exclusive with the `strict` parameter and will overwrite its value if set.
 This parameter sets a fixed threshold below which *k*-mers are ignored.
-Finally, Haploflow by default filters contigs shorter than 500bp, this value can be changed using the `filter` option.
+Finally, Haploflow by default filters contigs shorter than 500 bp.
+This value can be changed using the `filter` option.
 The parameters `create-dump`, `from-dump` and `dump-file` are just needed if the deBruijn graph is supposed to be written to a file to be reused in another run.
 This file is possibly huge (because uncompressed), so use with caution.